Psychological pricing: Theories

-Kaushik Basu used game theory in 1997 to argue that rational consumers value their own time and effort at calculation.
+Kaushik Basu used game theory in 1997 to argue that rational consumers value their own time and effort in calculation.
 Such consumers process the price from left to right and tend to mentally replace the last two digits of the price with an estimate of the mean "cent component" of all goods in the marketplace.
 In a sufficiently large marketplace, this implies that any individual seller can charge the largest possible "cent component" (99¢) without significantly affecting the average of cent components and without changing customer behavior.
 Ruffle and Shtudiner's (2006) laboratory test shows considerable support for Basu's 99-cent pricing equilibrium, particularly when other sellers' prices are observable.

 The introduction of the euro in 2002, with its various exchange rates, distorted existing nominal price patterns while at the same time retaining real prices.
 A European wide study (el Sehity, Hoelzl and Kirchler, 2005) investigated consumer price digits before and after the euro introduction for price adjustments.
 The research showed a clear trend towards psychological pricing after the transition.
-Further, Benford's Law as a benchmark for the investigation of price digits was successfully introduced into the context of pricing.
+Further, Benford's law as a benchmark for the investigation of price digits was successfully introduced into the context of pricing.
 The importance of this benchmark for detecting irregularities in prices was demonstrated and with it a clear trend towards psychological pricing after the nominal shock of the euro introduction.

 Another phenomenon noted by economists is that a price point for a product (such as $4.99) remains stable for a long period of time, with companies slowly reducing the quantity of product in the package until consumers begin to notice.
 At this time, the price will increase marginally (to $5.05) and then within an exceptionally short time will increase to the next price point ($5.99, for example).

-Several studies have shown that when prices are presented to a prospect in descending order (versus ascending order) positive effects result, mainly a willingness to pay a higher price, higher perceptions of value, and higher probability of purchase.
+Several studies have shown that when prices are presented to a prospect in descending order (versus ascending order), positive effects for the seller result, mainly a willingness to pay a higher price, higher perceptions of value, and higher probability of purchase.
 The reason for this is that when presented in the former, the higher price serves as a reference point, and the lower prices are perceived favorably as a result.